vpsfreecz/haveapi/doc/create-client.md

 be prefetched and whether an object list should contain total number of items.

 Metadata is nothing more than a hash in input parameters under key `_meta`.

+## Blocking actions
+Useful for APIs with long-running actions.
+Clients can check state of such actions using resource `ActionState`.
+Because this resource is automatically present in all APIs that use blocking actions, client libraries expose this resource to the developer just as any other resource in the API.

+However, you may wish to integrate it in your client and provide ways for the action call to block/accept callbacks.